christinegp/docs/reference/calc_fns.md

 This version of the 'sumHistoryItems' is even more flexible.
 The valueClosure is a closure that can return arbitrary values using activity attributes.

-	// Total tax paid from purchases with spending greater than 100 dollars, assumed discountRate is a header attribute for each purchase sumHistoryItems ({it.spend * it.discountRate}, {it.sl_type == 'purchase' && it.spend > 100}, 'ytd')
+	// Total discount from purchases with spending greater than 100 dollars, assumed discountRate is a header attribute for each purchase sumHistoryItems ({it.spend * it.discountRate}, {it.sl_type == 'purchase' && it.spend > 100}, 'ytd')

 #### groupHistoryItems ('attributeName', groupBys, filter, 'period')
 Operate on all activities in a given period 'period' filtered by 'filter'.
-Sum up the attribute 'attributeName' group by a number of one or multiple, return a map of Key/Value pairs.
+Sum up the attribute 'attributeName' group by one or multiple activity attributes, return a map of Key/Value pairs.
 Each element in the groupBy list can be an activity header attribute or 'activity_date', 'activity_month', 'activity_year'.

 	// Returns spending on each day in the last 3 months, as a map from Date to spending groupHistoryItems ('spend', ['activity_date'], {it.sl_type == 'purchase'}, 'last3m')

 ## Supporting Details